naman101/crypto-tracking/README.md

 # Crypto Tracking App

-A simple scalable app to display the top 100 crypto currencies and track their realtime prices
+A simple scalable app build to display the top 100 crypto currencies and track their realtime prices

 ## Application Overview